Internet Search Tools

 - For further information about Internet searching, see Bare Bones 101: A Basic Tutorial on Searching the Web -- an instructional web site created by a librarian at the University of South Carolina Beaufort campus.

-- For assistance in evaluating the authority or reliability of information you may find on the Internet, see Some Hints to Evaluating Internet Information.
+- For assistance in evaluating the authority or reliability of information you may find on the Internet, see this guide on Evaluating Internet Information.

 - For assistance with properly citing Internet resources in your research assignments, see the citation guides at our How to Cite Resources page.